Skip to content

 • More specifically for TCP/IP, in some instances, covert channels are established, and data can be secretly passed between two end systems.

 • Ex: ICMP resides at the Internet layer of the TCP/IP protocol suite and is implemented in all TCP/IP hosts.
 Based on the specifications of the ICMP Protocol, an ICMP Echo Request message should have an 8-byte header and a 56-byte payload.
 The ICMP Echo Request packet should not carry any data in the payload.
 However, these packets are often used to carry secret information.
 The ICMP packets are altered slightly to carry secret data in the payload.
-This makes the size of the packet larger, but no control exists in the protocol stack to defeat this behaviour.
+This makes the size of the packet larger, but no control exists in the protocol stack to defeat this behavior.
 The alteration of ICMP packets allows intruders to program specialized client-server pairs.
 These small pieces of code export confidential information without alerting the network administrator.

 • ICMP can be leveraged for more than data exfiltration.
 For eg. some C&C tools such as Loki used ICMP channel to establish encrypted interactive session back in 1996.